Hall & Oates: 2013–2023: Hall of Fame induction and aborted 19th album

 In March 2017, it was announced that they would be touring the US from May to July 2017.
 The 29-date arena tour was with co-headliner Tears for Fears.
 This included the HoagieNation festival in Philadelphia, created by Hall & Oates.
 A "celebration of everything Philly", the event was held again in 2018 and 2021.
 Hall & Oates also headlined the BluesFest 2017 at the London O2 arena on October 28, 2017, supported by Chris Isaak.
 They played a Dublin concert the following night.

 Between May and June 2019 they made their first tour of Latin America, visiting Argentina, Chile and Brazil.
-In Santiago de Chile, Hall said "Here we are, finally! but better late than never".
 Later they performed for the first time in Spain.

-In January 2020, Hall revealed that he was working on songs for the duo's next album.
-However, he admitted in a 2021 interview that while progress initially wasn't affected by the COVID-19 pandemic, work eventually stalled as he did not want to release anything that would become "irrelevant".
+In January 2020, Hall said that he was working on songs for the duo's next album.
+However, in a 2021 interview, Hall said that while progress initially was not affected by the COVID-19 pandemic, work eventually stalled as he did not want to release anything that would become "irrelevant".
 By the time of the interview, he was uncertain about the prospect of a new album, stating that "things have changed".
 When asked by the Los Angeles Times about the possibility of a new album in a March 2022 interview, Hall was still uncertain, simply stating "time will tell".

+On April 17, 2023, longtime keyboardist Eliot Lewis took to social media to announce that he would be departing the Hall & Oates band, Daryl Hall solo band, and the Live from Daryl's House band to "focus on [his] own music."

+Hall & Oates were inducted into the National Rhythm & Blues Hall of Fame Class of 2023.

+2023–2024: Lawsuit and split

+In November 2023, Hall filed a contract lawsuit under seal to prevent Oates from selling the pair's publishing rights, held by the pair's Whole Oats Enterprises, to Primary Wave Music without consulting Hall.
+Hall received a restraining order from the court to prevent such sale until the pair had attempted to arbitrate the matter between themselves.

+In April 2024, Oates said in an interview with Rolling Stone that he had "moved on" from Hall & Oates and that the duo would never perform together again, with Hall confirming the same a month later in an interview with Variety.
+On August 11, 2025, it was reported that the duo settled in arbitration and had filed to dismiss the case, though without details as to when the settlement was reached.

+Artistry

+Musical style

+Hall & Oates has been described as blue-eyed soul, Philadelphia soul, pop rock, power pop, soft rock and R&B, while their 1980s work has been characterized as new wave.